aymendhieb02/Real-World-Asset-Tokenization-AI/README.md

         - Each property includes: location, features, current price, forecasted prices, ROI metrics, risk, and risk-adjusted ROI
    - **Use Case:** Investment decision support for real estate investors with specific budget and criteria

-4. **DBSCAN Street-Level Clustering with Insights**
+4. **DBSCAN Street-Level Clustering**
-   - **Purpose:** Geographic clustering of properties within streets with comprehensive analytics
+   - **Purpose:** Geographic clustering of properties within streets to identify groups of nearby houses on the same street
    - **Algorithm:** Density-Based Spatial Clustering of Applications with Noise (DBSCAN)
    - **Why DBSCAN:**
      - Identifies clusters of nearby houses on the same street